Let’s look at a simple credit-risk example and learn how to unearth new patterns, anomalies, and actionable insights from data.

 You can find the full source code for this walk-through along with video companion at “Using Autoencoders and Keras to Better Understand your Customers.”

 SpringML delivers data-driven digital transformation outcomes with an experimentation and design thinking mindset.
 We are a premier Google Cloud consulting and implementation partner with a focus on industry-specific solutions.
-We have Google Cloud specializations in Data Analytics, Machine Learning, Application Development, and Marketing Analytics.
+We have Google Cloud specializations in Security, Data Management, Application Development, Data Analytics, Machine Learning and Marketing Analytics.